Where we’re going

 2016 — We received 10 permits from the BC Oil and Gas Commission, finalizing all of the major provincial regulatory approvals required for the construction and operation of the proposed pipeline and related facilities.

 Our team would like to acknowledge the positive advice and expertise that northern B.C.
 First Nations, local governments, landowners and community residents contributed to the project.
-To date, more than 362,000 hours of field work have been completed on both the proposed and alternate route.
+To date, more than one-third of all field work completed on the project has been conducted by Indigenous people.

 2017 — Coastal GasLink filed its amendment applications for the South of Houston Alternate Route with the B.C.
 Environmental Assessment Office and the Oil and Gas Commission in November 2017.
 Coastal GasLink’s consideration of a proposed alternate route was entirely initiated as a potential solution to the feedback received from Aboriginal groups in the area.